lewiswill/phoenix-docker-starterkit/README.md

 # phoenix-docker-starterkit

-Example of a containerised Phoenix web server with PostgreSQL database
+Example of a containerised Phoenix web server (app_starter_kit) with PostgreSQL database

 Based off this helpful dev.to post [blog post](https://dev.to/hlappa/development-environment-for-elixir-phoenix-with-docker-and-docker-compose-2g17)